thiagocrux/jstack-refresh-token-api/README.md

 ## Technologies

-These are some of the tecnologies used in this project:
+These are some of the technologies used in this project:

 - `axios`: A promise-based HTTP client for Node.js and browsers, supporting request/response interception, automatic JSON transformation, and easy error handling.
 - `bcryptjs`: A library for hashing and comparing passwords securely in Node.js.